CDL Pre-Trip: How to Inspect the Engine Compartment

 The Systematic Approach: Your 7-Step Engine Compartment Inspection Script

 Follow this step-by-step guide to confidently and thoroughly inspect the engine compartment.
-This systematic process is based on the pre-trip inspection requirements mandated by the Federal Motor Carrier Safety Administration (FMCSA) and the procedures outlined in the Commercial Vehicle Safety Alliance (CVSA) North American Standard Inspection.
-This script ensures you cover all critical components, with a special focus on the electrical systems vital to your work.
+This systematic process is aligned with typical pre-trip inspection requirements from FMCSA and the Commercial Vehicle Safety Alliance (CVSA) North American Standard Inspection and ensures you cover all critical components, with a special focus on the electrical systems vital to your work.

 -